 Top New York plastic surgeon Dr. Darrick Antell is board-certified in plastic surgery, emphasizing aesthetic cosmetic surgery.
-One of the procedures he performs is the facelift, both full and regional.
+One of the procedures he performs is the deep plane facelift in NYC, both full and regional.

 A facelift, also known as a rhytidectomy, can improve the most visible signs of aging by the removal of excess fat, the tightening of underlying muscles, and the redraping of the skin of your face and neck.
 If you are considering a facelift, this page will give you an understanding of what to expect.